SofiaF95/Home_library/README.md

 # Home_library
-This project is meant to be a Library Managment for home.
+This project is meant to be a home library management system.